Qassam rocket: Manufacture and deployment

-Rocket, design and cost

-Rocket
+Description

 The Qassam rocket is the best-known type of rocket deployed by Palestinian militants, mainly against Israeli civilians, but also some military targets during the Second Intifada of the Israeli–Palestinian conflict.
 According to Human Rights Watch, Qassam rockets are too inaccurate and prone to malfunction to be used against specific military targets in or near civilian areas, and are mainly launched for the purpose of "harming civilians".

-Design

 The utility of the Qassam rocket design is assumed to be ease and speed of manufacture, using common tools and components.
 To this end, the rockets are propelled by a solid mixture of sugar and potassium nitrate, a common fertilizer.
 The warhead is filled with smuggled or scavenged TNT and urea nitrate, another common fertilizer.
 The warhead's explosive material is similar to the civilian explosive ammonite.

 The rocket consists of a steel cylinder, containing a rectangular block of the propellant.
 A steel plate which forms and supports the nozzles is then spot-welded to the base of the cylinder.
 The warhead consists of a simple metal shell surrounding the explosives, and is triggered by a fuse constructed using a simple firearm cartridge, spring and a nail.

 Early designs used a single nozzle which screwed into the base; later rockets use a seven-nozzle design, with the nozzles drilled directly into the rocket baseplate.
 This alteration both increases the tolerance of the rocket to small nozzle design defects, and makes manufacture easier by allowing the use of a drill rather than a lathe during manufacture (because of the smaller nozzle size).
-However, the interior cone shape of each of the seven nozzles requires use of a lathe, since drilled holes would be cylindrical rather than conical (see rocket engine nozzle).
 Unlike many other rockets, the nozzles are not canted, which means the rocket does not spin about its longitudinal axis during flight.
 While this results in a significant decrease in accuracy, it greatly simplifies manufacture and the launch systems required.

-Cost

-The cost of the materials used for manufacturing each Qassam is up to $800 or €500 (in 2008–2009) per rocket.
+The cost of the materials used for manufacturing each Qassam was up to $800 or €500 per rocket in 2009.